bahrus/TSON/README.md

 The set of objects for which the output of the JSON.stringify function  can be reversed using the standard JSON.parse function -- resulting in an object with the same exact data and behavior -- is quite small.
 Although JSON stands for "JavaScript Object Notation", objects are supposed to encompass more than just data.
 They should encompass methods / functions as well.
 But with JSON.stringify,  the methods get washed away when performing JSON.stringify(), and thus is unrecoverable when performing JSON.parse().
-In mathematical terms, let's refer to the transformation T => JSON.parse(JSON.stringify(T)) as "the JSON clone process".
+Let's refer to the transformation T => JSON.parse(JSON.stringify(T)) as "the JSON clone process".
 [See this mention of using JSON to clone an object](http://heyjavascript.com/4-creative-ways-to-clone-objects/).